Elements of Safety Risk Management (SRM)

 - Likelihood of hazard or mishap occurring;

-- What kinds of measures are needed to reduce exposure.
+- What kinds of risk control measures are needed to reduce exposure.

 The ability to control these elements will depend on the ability to assess them.
 Poor assessments lead to poor controls.
-Assessments include:
+Assessments include tools and processes, including:

 - A risk matrix.